llee454/jhsph-interview/docs/essay.md

 ## Rounding Errors

 When working with real world datasets we have to account for the accumulation of rounding errors when combining rates for partitions.
 Imagine that we have an interval and a rate of 0.53.
 If we extended the accuracy of the rate to four significant digits, we could find that the true rate was anything from 0.5250 to 0.5349.
-If we combine these rates

 ## Regression Estimates

+In this technical note, we've considered datasets that use different data stratifications and discussed ways to define new stratifications that we can use to combine frequencies and rates.
+This approach produces the most accurate results across composite datasets.
+However, this discussion would be incomplete without discussing the use of regression analysis to estimate rates across populations.

+Consider the case in which we have a set $s$ of entities of type $T$. $T$ in this case will represent people.
+We can stratify the people in $s$ using a partition $p$.
+For instance, we can stratify people by age where each age group corresponds to a five year interval.
+Significantly however we can gradually refine our partition by using a series of increasingly shorter intervals.
+For instance, we can refine $p$ into 1 year intervals, then 1 month intervals, then 1 day intervals, etc. Theoretically, we can continue this refinement process until we reach a limit of a continuous time distribution.

+Let's say that we have a set $s$ of people (entities of type $T$).
+We stratify this population by age using equal intervals (for example 1 year intervals) $p_i$ and then calculate the rates of some condition $f$ for each subgroup.

 ## Confidence Intervals